What Is Your Management Style Job Interview

 Building a Long-Term Leadership Roadmap

-If your career plan includes international roles, add goals for cross-cultural competence: short-term assignments, language skills, and formal mentorship with leaders who manage global teams.
+If your career plan includes international roles, add goals for cross-cultural competence: short-term assignments, language skills, formal mentorship with leaders who manage global teams.
 These milestones will make your interview answers far more credible to hiring managers looking for global readiness.

-Two Lists: Do’s and Don’ts (Concise)
+Two Lists: Do’s And Don’ts (Concise)

-- Don’t overgeneralize, rant about past bosses, or present a single rigid leadership label.
+Don’t: Over-generalise, rant about past bosses, or present a single rigid leadership label.
 Don’t invent stories.

 Bringing It All Together: A Practice Checklist